Chilean university reform

 Chilean university reform was a process of liberalizing universities in Chile.
 It began in the 1960s after a reform movement, primarily driven by student activism.
 It was enacted during the presidency of Jorge Alessandri and continued through the administrations of Eduardo Frei Montalva and Salvador Allende, ultimately ending with the 1973 Chilean coup d'état.
-It introduced introduced significant changes to the higher education in the country.
+It introduced significant changes to the higher education in the country.

 Background

 In the late 1960s, various student movements arose in Chilean universities that became increasingly vocal and organized.
 These movements were aimed at reforming the existing university system which was perceived as outdated, and a demand for greater autonomy.
 There were similar student movements throughout Latin America such as the Argentine university reform of 1918, which advocated for similar reasons.
 Critics against the government argued that the Chilean universities were too traditional, rigid, and resistant to change.
 They were also seen as perpetuating social inequalities rather than addressing them, with a curriculum that was often seen as theoretical and not connected to the country's development needs.